Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 As a HIPAA-certified scribe with 4+ years of experience in fast-paced healthcare environments, I was glad to see your job posting for a scribe in the Orthopaedic Department of Brooklyn Hospital Center.
 I know you place a high value on efficiency and accuracy, which can present a challenge in the hospital setting.
 I think my history of documenting over 2,000 patient-doctor interactions with 99% accuracy in external audits puts me in good standing to serve your needs.

-You need a scribe who can handle CC, PMHx, and PSurgHx records who is skilled in the Meditech EHR system and has a firm grasp of the terminology.
+You need a scribe who can handle CC, PMHx, and PSurgHx records who is skilled in the Meditech EHR system and has a firm grasp of medical terminology.
 I’ve managed thousands of those records—plus HPI records—and have used Meditech EHR daily for 3 years.
 I also have scored consistently at 99% in quarterly terminology examinations in the Orthopaedic specialty.

 Brooklyn Hospital Center’s mission to take the frustration out of healthcare is refreshing.
 I’d value the chance to help you maintain and improve accuracy and speed in your department.
 Could we set up a call this week to discuss how I could assist with your mission to provide expert care to all?